azr4e1/Knowledge/967c70df1e8c1ee9cfb8ab3a8fdc093c.md

 - To decrypt a message to reverse the confidentiality transformation, and often indicates that the other two properties have been verified.
 - A hash or digest algorithm transforms some arbitrary message into a fixed-size output, also called a digest or hash.
 A cryptographic hash is such an algorithm that satisfies some specific security goals.
 - A peer or party describes an entity involved in the communication process.
 It might be a person or another machine.
+- ciphersuite: a selection of algorithms that we’ll use to provide security.

 # References
 - https://leanpub.com/gocrypto/read#leanpub-auto-chapter-1-introduction